usgs/shakemap-scenarios/README.md

                   [-i [INDEX [INDEX ...]]] [-s SHAKEHOME]

 Create ShakeMap input directory.
 This is designed primarily to be used with an input file that provides rupture information.
-Currently, this only supports the BSSC2014 JSON format.
-TODO: * Add support for NSHM XML format * Add support for Excel rupture template * prompt for minimal info if file is not provided

 optional arguments:
   -h, --help            show this help message and exit